Down with the Hierarchy: The 'H' in HNSW Stands for "Hubs": Introduction

 \textbf{Benchmarking the hierarchy:} We rigorously benchmark HNSW to understand whether the hierarchy is necessary.
 To do so, we reproduce and extend the hierarchy ablations of previous studies, finding that, on high-dimensional vector datasets, it is indeed beneficial to remove the `H' from HNSW.

-\textbf{Why does hierarchy not help?} We hypothesize that the hierarchy benefits decrease due to \textit{hubness}.
-Hubness is a high-dimensional phenomenon that causes a skewed distribution in the near-neighbor lists of search queries.
+\textbf{Why does hierarchy not help?} We hypothesize that the hierarchy benefits decrease in high-dimensions due to \textit{hubness}.
+Hubness is a high-dimensional phenomenon that causes a skewed distribution in the near-neighbor lists of search queries~\cite{Radovanovi2010HubsIS}.
 We hypothesize that hubness leads to preferential attachment in the similarity search graph, inducing the formation of \emph{easily-traversed highways} that connect disparate regions of the graph.
-This hypothesis, which we call the \textit{hub-highway hypothesis}, explains why we no longer need the hierarchy in high dimensions; we can simply traverse the intrinsic highway structure that naturally forms in high-dimensional spaces.
-To that end, we conduct a series of experiments to investigate the hub-highway hypothesis.
-Our results ultimately support this hypothesis, showing that hubness is responsible for driving the connectivity of similarity search graphs.
+This hypothesis, which we call the \textit{Hub Highway Hypothesis}, explains why we no longer need the hierarchy in high dimensions; we can simply traverse the intrinsic highway structure that naturally forms in high-dimensional spaces.
+Our results ultimately show that hubness is responsible for driving the connectivity of similarity search graphs.
 This insight opens up exciting new research directions in graph construction, link pruning, and graph traversal.
-Our work also reveals that the hub-highway is an intrinsic and naturally-forming structure in high-dimensional proximity graphs, which we believe has important implications for the scaling potential of many traversal heuristics.\footnote{Specifically, that the benefits of sophisticated initialization methods will decay under hub-style preferential attachment.}

-Our specific contributions are as follows. \begin{itemize} \item We release an implementation for a flattened version of HNSW\footnote{\url{https://github.com/nmslib/hnswlib}}, called FlatNav\footnote{\url{https://github.com/BlaiseMuhirwa/flatnav}}, that reaches performance parity with the original version with considerable memory savings. \item We demonstrate that hierarchy does not improve performance in either the median or tail latency case by building HNSW and FlatNav indexes over 13 popular benchmark datasets ranging in size from 1 million to 100 million vectors. \item We conduct an analysis of hubness phenomena in high-dimensional metric spaces and the resulting HNSW graphs, finding strong empirical support for the hub-highway hypothesis. \end{itemize}
+Our specific contributions are as follows. \begin{itemize} \item We release an implementation for a flattened version of HNSW, called FlatNav\footnote{\url{https://github.com/BlaiseMuhirwa/flatnav}}, that reaches performance parity with the original hierarchical version with considerable memory savings.
+To our knowledge, \texttt{flatnav} is the only actively maintained, high-performance NSW search library in the open-source ecosystem and thus fills a crucial void in the similarity search community. \item We demonstrate that hierarchy does not improve performance in either the median or tail latency case by building HNSW and FlatNav indexes for 13 popular benchmark datasets ranging in size from 1 million to 100 million vectors. \item We present strong scientific evidence for the hub-highway hypothesis, drawing empirical support from analysis of hubness phenomena in high-dimensional metric spaces and the resulting HNSW graphs. \end{itemize}